 top of page

-With its bright-red winter buds and fall leaves, Sweetbells makes a great replacement for nonnative Burning Bush.
-Its sweetly aromatic white spring flowers hang like bells along racimes.
+With its beautiful white spring flowers and bright red fall leaves, Sweetbells makes a great replacement for nonnative Burning Bush.
+Its sweetly aromatic flowers hang like bells along racimes.

 Henry's Elfin caterpillars feed on the leaves, and butterflies and native bees drink the nectar.